Skip to content

 Fossil energy primary consumption

 The coalition agreement mentions the goal of climate neutrality by 2045 in several places; in addition, the energy infrastructure is to be allowed to run only on non-fossil fuels beyond 2045.
 From goals, it can be deduced that the coalition is aiming to entirely end the consumption fossil energy sources by 2045.
 However, a precise time path is not specified for this target.
 According to data from the BMWK and the AGEB, consumption of mineral oil, lignite and hard coal has declined significantly in recent years.
 In contrast, the consumption of natural gas has hardly decreased, with significant annual fluctuations.
 In 2021, fossil primary energy consumption totaled 2660 TWh, with mineral oil still accounting for the largest share.
 In 2020, consumption was even lower, caused by the pandemic.
 Assuming a linear reduction path, fossil primary energy consumption would have to fall by just under 40 percent to below 1700 TWh by 2030.
-Consumption actually fell in 2022 and 2023 and is currently slightly below the indicative linear reduction path.
+Consumption actually fell in 2022-2024 and is currently slightly below the indicative linear reduction path.